Understanding the Cost of Dental Implants

 - Any preparatory procedures needed before implants may be placed

 - The type of restoration used to complete your care

 If you have lost teeth, or teeth need to be removed, dental implants may provide a huge improvement in your quality of life including a confident smile and enjoying your favorite foods.
-Dental implants open up options with even greater longevity compared to other traditional tooth replacement methods such as bridges and dentures.
-While bridges and dentures may be initially less expensive in the short term, they require repair or replacement every 5-10 years which make them more expensive over time.
-Noraian is happy to recommend treatment solutions that restore your health, comfort and smile and coordinate a financing plan within your budget for a fully rehabilitated smile.
+Dental implants open up options with even greater longevity compared to other traditional tooth-replacement methods such as bridges and dentures.
+While bridges and dentures may be initially less expensive in the short term, they require repair or replacement every 5-10 years which makes them more expensive over time.
+Dr. Noraian is happy to recommend treatment solutions that restore your health, comfort, and smile and coordinate a financing plan within your budget for a fully rehabilitated smile.

 Cost of Additional Procedures